Catenaccio: Italian catenaccio

 In the late 1950s, Nereo Rocco's Padova pioneered a modified catenaccio tactics in Italy where it would be used again by other Italian teams throughout the 1960s; his strategy was initially also known as the mezzosistema, as, like the vianema, it modified elements of the sistema.
 Rocco's tactic, often referred to as the real Catenaccio, was shown first in 1947 with Triestina: the most common mode of operation was a 1–3–3–3 formation with a strictly defensive team approach, while his team would look to score by starting quick counter-attacks with long balls after winning back possession.
 With catenaccio, Triestina finished the Serie A tournament in a surprising second place.
 Some variations include 1–4–4–1 and 1–4–3–2 formations.
-He later had great success with Milan using the catenaccio system during the 60s and 70s, winning several titles, including two Serie A titles, three Coppa Italia titles, two European Cups, two European Cup Winners' Cups, and an Intercontinental Cup.
+He later had great success with Milan using the catenaccio system during the 60s and 1970s, winning several titles, including two Serie A titles, three Coppa Italia titles, two European Cups, two European Cup Winners' Cups, and an Intercontinental Cup.

-Alfredo Foni also used the catenaccio tactic successfully with Inter during the early 1950s; unlike Rocco, however, the teams's strong defensive play off the ball did not limit the offensive manner in which his team played while in possession of the ball.
+Alfredo Foni used the catenaccio tactic successfully with Inter during the early 1950s; unlike Rocco, the teams's strong defensive play off the ball did not limit the offensive manner in which his team played while in possession of the ball.
 In his system, his team's right winger, Gino Armano, would drop back to mark the opposing team's left winger (essentially acting as a tornante), allowing Ivano Blason, the right-back, to shift across and act as a sweeper and clear balls away.
 Blason also played as a sweeper under Rocco; as such, he is often considered to be the first true sweeper in Italian football.

-The key innovation of Catenaccio was the introduction of the role of a libero ("free") defender, also called "sweeper", who was positioned behind a line of three defenders.
+The key innovation of Catenaccio was the introduction of the role of a libero defender (sweeper) who was positioned behind a line of three defenders.
 The sweeper's role was to recover loose balls, nullify the opponent's striker and double-mark when necessary.
 Another important innovation was the counter-attack, mainly based on long passes from the defence.